pandaloan/startup/Public/README.md

  - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
  - **Frontend calls service endpoints** - I did this using the fetch function.

+## DB deliverable

+For this deliverable I stored the scores in the database.

+    MongoDB Atlas database created - done!
+    Endpoints for data - attempted
+    Stores data in MongoDB - attempted - 502 error